Since ancient times food has been used as medicine in many cultures. There was no separation between the two.

 - In a separate soup pot sauté onions, mushrooms, ginger, and garlic 3-4 minutes.

-- Add to those vegetables, 4 cups of the cooked congee.
+- Add to those vegetables, the cooked congee.

-- Dilute miso in a small amount of congee water, and add it to the congee with the bok choy.
+- Dilute miso in a small amount of congee water, and add it to the rice-slurry with the bok choy.

 - Cover and simmer 2-3 minutes.